LowPolyCount/UI-Power-Tools/README.md

 See "The Future" for more information on upcoming features

 ## Status
-UI Power Tools is currently in BETA
+UI Power Tools v1 is currently in BETA.
+You should expect some API Changes between v1 Beta and Release.

-[The Example Project](https://codeberg.org/LowPolyCount/UIPowerTools_Example) has a few screens and more on the way.
+[The UIPT Example Project](https://codeberg.org/LowPolyCount/UIPowerTools_Example) has UI screens implemented showing how UIPT works.

 # Installation
 [Get a release version](https://codeberg.org/LowPolyCount/UI-Power-Tools/releases) and place in your engine or project plugins folder.
 Example: YourProject/Plugins/UIPowerTools